-- Develop a knowledge base for the rollout of CCS.
+- Develop a knowledge base to support the rollout of CCS.

-- Prepare for deployment of CCS to meet UK and EU 2050 targets, including industrial applications, very low emissions from fossil fuels and negative emissions from biomass and other air capture with CCS.
+- Prepare for deployment of CCS in line with decarbonisation targets, including industrial applications, very low emissions from fossil fuels, and negative emissions from both biomass based energy

-The UKCCSRC transcends institutional and disciplinary boundaries and brings together visionary leaders who are able to set national and international multi-discipline and medium-timescale research agendas.
-The UKCCSRC mentors inspirational team leaders to act as role models on complex, long-term research programmes, and provide leadership opportunities for early- and mid-career researchers.
-For further information about plans in your area of interest and/or to suggest potential projects, please contact the relevant research area champion on the people page or, the UKCCSRC Secretariat at [email protected], or complete the online form on the membership page.
+The UKCCSRC transcends institutional and disciplinary boundaries bringing together visionary leaders who are able to set national and international multi-discipline research agendas.
+The UKCCSRC mentors inspirational team leaders to act as role models on complex, long-term research programmes, and provides leadership opportunities for early- and mid-career researchers.

 - Build strategic national and international research partnerships with industry and other user organisations to co-fund and co-deliver a range of R&D impacts linked to the growing opportunities for commercial deployment of CCS, in particular reducing costs, improving performance and minimising risks for future generations of CCS projects.